 What should you do when?

-BEFORE YOU MAKE A PAYMENT, do any of these scenarios apply to you?
+BEFORE YOU SUBMIT, do any of these scenarios apply to you?

 Most debit cards have daily charge limits.
 Depending on your bank, this daily charge limit may be as low as $500.

 Please confirm the daily charge limit with your bank prior to submitting a large debit card payment.
 If you attempt to charge over your daily limit, your card will be declined.
 Note: Debit Cards are NOT recommended for international travel.
 Ask me for more details.

 A passport is required for international travel, including for children & babies.
 Many countries (including Mexico, Costa Rica, St Lucia and throughout Europe) require that passports be valid for six months AFTER RETURN DATE OF TRAVEL.
 If you have additional questions, please contact me.

 Pregnancy Restrictions: Some trips have restrictions for pregnant travelers.
 For example, cruise lines will not board a passenger after her 24th week of pregnancy.
 Ask me for more details

 Travel Insurance and Pregnancy: Please read the coverage info carefully.
 In many policies, pregnancy is considered a pre-existing condition and is not a covered cancellation reason.
 In this case, you may want to consider "Cancel for Any Reason" coverage, an optional upgrade.